Sex, Power, Money, Fame

 So picture, finally, what the user of all this energy actually is when it runs the other direction, not in one rare adept, but as the ordinary condition of a population.

 A human being whose current lives at the heart and above does not have to be told not to hoard, because the survival fear that drives hoarding has been passed.
 Does not have to be told not to exploit, because the others are no longer fully separate.
 Does not have to be told not to dominate, because domination has nothing left to feed.
 Does not have to be told not to chase the eyes of the crowd, because the longing that fame counterfeits has found its real object and gone quiet.
-For such a person, every virtue we currently have to teach, legislate, and enforce is simply the natural shape of their energy.
+For such a person, every virtue we currently teach, legislate, and enforce is simply the natural shape of their energy.
 Goodness is not effortful.
 It is what is left when the distortions stop being generated.

 Now imagine that as the resting state of enough people that it becomes the texture of a civilisation.
 War would not have to be outlawed; it would become as unthinkable as it is pointless to a population whose current does not stall at the gate that produces it.
 Predatory economics would not have to be regulated into submission; the fear it runs on would no longer be there to exploit.
 The trade in bodies, the cult of vanity, the whole catalogue of distortions, would not be suppressed.
 They would simply lose their fuel.
 This is the next evolution, and it is not a fantasy of changing human nature.
 It is human nature with the current finally allowed up the channel it was always built to climb.